Sigma Tau Delta Scholarships and Academic Awards

 Sigma Tau Delta uses the AwardSpring platform for the application process.
 Please use the AwardSpring link to apply for the scholarships, academic awards, and grants listed below.
 Through the application you will be able to submit required materials, and request recommendation letters.

-The spring application period is open March 1 through April 5, 2021, for the following opportunities:
+The spring application submission cycle will be open through April 10, for the following opportunities:

 Available Spring Scholarships and Awards: